BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 34 ---

-![A grey text logo on a white background for the Joint Committee of the European Supervisory Authorities.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

-![An image displaying the logos of the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA) side by side on a white background.
-The ESMA logo features the acronym in blue, surrounded by a circle of EU stars.
-The EIOPA logo has a blue, stylized cube with EU stars above its acronym.

-esma
-European Securities and Markets Authority eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is the logo of the EBA (European Banking Authority) with the title "THE RISK FACTORS GUIDELINES" above it.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN
-BANKING
-AUTHORITY](#)

 iii. a product where the benefits are only realisable in the long term or for a specific